flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 VMX128 supplies **128 128-bit** registers instead, along with an adapted instruction set to manipulate the larger set of registers.
 To accomplish that, IBM changed the opcode format to allocate 7 bits (as opposed to 5 bits) for referencing its extended register file `r cite("cpu-gschwind")`.
 This is possible thanks to some trickery applied on the last five bits at the end of the 32-bit opcode `r cite("cpu-biallas")`.
 The last five bits are mostly, but not completely, unused by VMX.
 Consequently, VMX128 is incompatible with a subset of VMX instructions (related to integer multiplication and additions).

-Furthermore, VMX128 adds new instructions that compute the **dot product** of two vectors composed of up to three 32-bit floating-point numbers; and others that handle **Direct3D's data compression formats** `r cite("cpu-brown")` (it's worth mentioning that DirectX is the de-facto API for programming this console).
+Furthermore, VMX128 adds new instructions that compute the **dot product** of two vectors composed of up to three 32-bit floating-point numbers; and others that handle **Direct3D's data compression formats** `r cite("cpu-brown")` (it's worth mentioning that DirectX is the sole API for programming this console).
 Finally, thanks to the symmetric design of Xenon and its multi-threaded model (dual-issuing), VMX128's register file is duplicated, so there are **256 128-bit registers per core**!

 As we reach the end of this section, there's still one question left unanswered: which is faster for vector operations, 1 VMX + 6 SPEs (as in the PS3) or 3 VMX128 units (as in the Xbox 360)?
 Well, their designs are too divergent, so it's hard to quantify.
 One could say 'The SPE can execute up to two instructions per cycle while Xenon takes 12 cycles to add two vectors (due to the long pipeline of the PPE)' but that's relative, as the SPE's memory scope is restricted to its local memory (requiring DMA calls to interact with the outside), while Xenon's PPEs can access any memory location.
 So, in conclusion, these are two contrasting models and programmers will just have to get the best out of them.